 Written and verbal complaints will be received at the project's gate - therefore the security personnel have to be aware and trained to deal with the complaint appropriately.
 The security personnel should communicate that a stakeholder wants to submit a grievance to the person responsible to receive complaints (e.g. MASEN's Community Liaison Officer or ACWA Power's Community Liaison Officer).
-For illiterate complainants or those that prefer to submit their complaints verbally, the person responsible to receive complainant and read them out loud to the complainant to confirm that the key elements of the complaint have been captured.
+For illiterate complainants or those that prefer to submit their complaints verbally, the person responsible to receive complaints will meet them and will take notes on the details of the complainant and read them out loud to the complainant to confirm that the key elements of the complaint have been captured.